Human immunodeficiency virus infection - including symptoms, treatment and prevention

 - weight loss

 Diagnosis of HIV infection is made using blood tests.
 A positive blood test indicates the development of antibodies to HIV and therefore the presence of the virus.
 Antibodies to HIV usually develop within a few weeks to three months.
-Even though the blood test for antibodies may not be positive during the early stage of infection, the virus will be present in blood and body fluids, making the person infectious to other people.
+Even though the blood test for antibodies may not be positive during the early stage of infection, the virus will be present in certain body fluids (blood, semen, vaginal fluid and breast milk), making the person infectious to other people.
 Polymerase chain reaction (PCR) tests in a pathology laboratory can be used for the early detection of HIV genetic material in the blood.